Nursing Home Admission Checklist

 What is a Nursing Home Admission Checklist?

-A Nursing Home Admissions Checklist is a comprehensive tool used by individuals, families, and healthcare professionals to ensure a smooth and well-informed transition when admitting a loved one or a patient to a nursing home facility.
-This checklist serves as a guide, detailing essential factors and considerations that need attention before, during, and after admission.
+A Nursing Home Admissions Checklist is a comprehensive tool used by individuals, families, healthcare professionals, and social workers to ensure a smooth and well-informed transition when admitting a loved one or a patient to a nursing home facility.

 How does it work?